severalnines/docs/troubleshooting.rst

 	$ service cmon stop
 	$ CMON_DEBUG=1 cmon -d

-CMON will enable LOG_DEBUG messages and print detailed information on the screen (stdout) as well as ``/var/log/cmon.log`` or ``/var/log/cmon_[cluster ID].log``.
+CMON will enable LOG_DEBUG messages and print detailed information on the screen (stdout) as well as ``/var/log/cmon.log`` or ``/var/log/cmon_{cluster ID}.log``.
 Press ``Ctrl + C`` to terminate the process.
 In certain cases, the CMON  output might be needed to get insight on the problem.

 Debugging ClusterControl UI
 '''''''''''''''''''''''''''

-To enable ClusterControl UI debug, SSH into the ClusterControl node and adjust following values inside ``[wwwroot]l/clustercontrol/app/Config/core.php``:
+To enable ClusterControl UI debug, SSH into the ClusterControl node and adjust following values inside ``{wwwroot}l/clustercontrol/app/Config/core.php``:

 .. code-block:: php

 	Configure::write('debug', 0);

 Where,

-- 0: Production mode.
+* 0: Production mode.
 All errors and warnings are suppressed.
-- 1: Errors and warnings shown, model caches refreshed, flash messages halted.
+* 1: Errors and warnings shown, model caches refreshed, flash messages halted.
-- 2: As in 1, but also with full debug messages and SQL output.
+* 2: As in 1, but also with full debug messages and SQL output.

-Make sure ``[wwwroot]/clustercontrol/app/tmp`` has write permission and is owned by Apache user for the debug and error log to be generated.
+Make sure ``{wwwroot}/clustercontrol/app/tmp`` has write permission and is owned by Apache user for the debug and error log to be generated.

 Common Issues
 -------------